tonyynot/anthernet/_posts/2015-05-21-collection-of-quotes.md

 "Innovation is like climbing a mountain.
 Most teams fail because they pick the wrong mountain to climb" -Sebastian Thrun

-“Dude, suckin' at something is the first step to being sorta good at something.” -Jake, "Adventure Time"

 "Simplicity is prerequisite for reliability.Simplicity is prerequisite for reliability." -Edsger W. Dijkstra